Bloc/portfolio-kami/_portfolio/phbpa.md

 layout: post
 title: PHB Public Affairs
 thumbnail-path: "img/projects/phbpa.jpg"
 short-description: Designed and built a new Wordpress site for this Washington, DC political consultant.
+Launched May 18, 2015.

 ---